Jaggler3/term/README.md

-# Term - terminal web browser
+# Term - terminal internet browser

 ![term start](https://user-images.githubusercontent.com/11529502/90342254-a60aae00-dfd4-11ea-81ac-064457d04a82.gif)

-Term is terminal-based web browser that only accepts files using the Term File Format.
-This browser is responsive to youtr terminal's sizing and is developer-focused.
-This browser will not render HTML or execute JavaScript.
-It does, however, implement a similar DOM model, and styling attributes are similar to CSS.
+Term is a terminal-based interactive internet browser that works with a lightweight file format.
+Term-sites can offer information and interactivity with minimal download sizes.
+The simple format and set of features allows for wide compatibility to devices that can show a terminal and run Python.
 ![term usage](https://user-images.githubusercontent.com/11529502/90342257-ab67f880-dfd4-11ea-9e8d-f34f7ba5b74e.gif)

 ## Using the browser